Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 In C jargon, the value `8` is said to be an ***initializer***.

-Any number o variables can be initialized in the same declaration:
+Any number of variables can be initialized in the same declaration:

 ```C
 int height = 8, length = 12, width = 10;
 ```

 Notice that each variable requires its own initializer.
-In the ollowing example, the initializer `10` is good only or the variable `width`, not for `height` or `length` (which remain uninitialized):
+In the following example, the initializer `10` is good only for the variable `width`, not for `height` or `length` (which remain uninitialized):

 ```C
 int height, length, width = 10;